intiocean/pyinter/README.md

 - make the project a homepage
 - Create some concrete example use cases (version range)
 - ensure all functions have docstrings describing the inputs and outputs
-- make sure there are no tabs! (whops)
-- add a build for python 3.3 to travis ci and get it passing (there is some kind of import error)
 - look for enhancements to the code (timing, optimisation, tidying of interval_set ...)